RobiDeantonio/Getting-and-Cleaning-Data-Course-Project/README.md

     * y_train.txt
     * y_test.txt

-Once those steps are complete, you can run the R script (run_analysis.R).

-The output of the R script is a tidy data set, tidy.csv.
+Finally, you can see the file [tidy.csv](https://github.com/RobiDeantonio/Getting-and-Cleaning-Data-Course-Project/blob/master/tidy.csv) data set as output for run the scrip run_analysis.R

 To know more about the data see the document code book